bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="maxResults">maxResults</a> | Maximum number of matched addresses to return for each input address.
 The default is 1.
 <a name="minScore">minScore</a> | The minimum score an address match must have before it is included in the results.
 Scores range between 0 and 100 inclusive.
 The default is 0.
 <a name="narrativeLocation">narrativeLocation</a> | Turn-by-turn directions to the site.
 A narrative typically starts at the closest known, named physical feature to the site as in the following:<br>From Tlell, travel north on highway 16 till you see a big golden spruce tree on your left, hike west for about one kilometre.
+<a name="outputFormat">outputFormat</a> | Format of request results.
+Allowed values are xhtml, kml, csv, shpz, geojson, geojsonp, gml
+<a name="outputSRS">outputSRS</a> | The EPSG code of the spatial reference system used to state the coordination location of a named feature.
+It is ignored if KML output is specified since KML only supports 4326 (WGS84).
+Allowed values are:<br>3005: BC Albers<br>4326: WGS 84 (default)<br>26907-26911: NAD83/UTM Zones 7N through 11N<br>32607-32611: WGS84/UTM Zones 7N through 11N<br>26707-26711: NAD27/UTM Zones 7N through 11N
+<a name="parcelPoint">parcelPoint</a> | A point representing a position known to be within the boundaries of a land parcel, usually the parcel centroid.
+<a name="pointCoordinates">pointCoordinates</a> | The coordinates of the centre point used to define a bounding box in the bgeo/sites/nearest and bgeo/intersections/nearest queries .
+Format is x,y where x and y are coordinates in the specified outputSRS projection.
+By default, x is longitude and y is latitude in the default outputSRS projection of 4326 (WGS84).
+<a name="precisionPoints">precisionPoints</a> | Defines the points assigned to each match precision level.

 One of any, aA value of 'any' will return a point type other than accessPoint if one is defined; otherwise, it will return an accessPoint.
 An accessPoint is a point that lies on the curb or road edge of the site's assigned street and in the middle of a site’s driveway or access lane.
 If a site has no driveway or access lane, the accessPoint will be located in the middle of the entrance walkway.
 A parcelPoint is a point that is known to lie within the boundaries of a land parcel that contains the site being addressed.
 A routingPoint is a point that lies on a road centreline and directly in front of a site's accessPoint.
 A frontDoorPoint is a point represents the location of the front door or main entrance to a house or building.
 A rooftopPoint is a point representing the location of the roof of a house or building

-Output Format (outputFormat)

-Output file format (xhtml, kml, csv, shpz, geojson, geojsonp, gml) Output SRS (outputSRS)

-The EPSG code of the spatial reference system used to state the coordination location of a named feature.
-It is ignored if KML output is specified since KML only supports 4326 (WGS84).
-Allowed values are:

-    3005: BC Albers
-    4326: WGS 84 (default)
-    26907-26911: NAD83/UTM Zones 7N through 11N
-    32607-32611: WGS84/UTM Zones 7N through 11N
-    26707-26711: NAD27/UTM Zones 7N through 11N

-Parcel Point (parcelPoint)

-A point representing a position known to be within the boundaries of a land parcel, usually the parcel centroid.
-Point (pointCoordinates)

-The coordinates of the centre point used to define a bounding box in the bgeo/sites/nearest and bgeo/intersections/nearest queries .
-Format is x,y where x and y are coordinates in the specified outputSRS projection.
-By default, x is longitude and y is latitude in the default outputSRS projection of 4326 (WGS84).
 Precision Points (precisionPoints)
 Defines the points assigned to each match precision level.